Start planning your trip to Barcelona for the Formula 1 Spanish Grand Prix 2024. Advice about visas, money, weather and staying healthy.

-The Kingdom of Spain has the thirteenth largest economy in the world.
-It operates under a centre-right government with a monarchy headed by King Juan Carlos I. With a population of 46 million, the country is divided into seventeen autonomous communities and two autonomous cities.
-Spain is amongst the top ten countries in the world for quality of life (ahead of the UK, France and Germany) but the economy has been hit hard by the fallout from a housing bust following the global financial crisis.
+The Kingdom of Spain has the fourteenth largest economy in the world.
+With a population of over 46 million, the country is divided into seventeen autonomous communities and two autonomous cities.
+Spain is among the top twenty countries in the world for quality of life (ahead of the UK and France) but the economy has been hit hard by the fallout from a housing bust following the global financial crisis.

 Barcelona is the capital city of the autonomous community of Catalonia and the second largest city in Spain after Madrid.
 With a population of around 5 million, it’s a leading commercial hub in Europe and one of the world’s best known destination cities thanks to its profusion of art, culture and architecture.
-Barcelona hosted the successful 1992 Summer Olympics and is home to FC Barcelona, one of the most prestigious football clubs in the world.
-The team’s stadium, Camp Nou, is the largest in Europe with a capacity of 100,000 spectators.
+Barcelona hosted the successful 1992 Summer Olympics and is home to FC Barcelona, one of the most popular football clubs in the world.

 - Time Zone: Barcelona and the rest of Spain operate on CET (Central European Time) which is one hour ahead of Greenwich Mean Time (GMT)